rlanzafame/test_push_workshop_template/content/lessons/2_nextstep.md

   display_name: 'Python 3'
 ---

-# Add more functionality
+# More content

-We have covered the basics of building text files in markdown.
-However, we can include figures, videos, interactive materials etc.
+In [](#fundamentals) we covered the basics of Jupyter Book structure and writing text content in markdown.
+However, Jupyter Book can go far beyond basic text formatting and has tools to help you share information with figures, videos, special blocks, interactive elements and advanced cross-referencing.
+In this lesson we will look at some of these features that elevate your book over a plain-text document.

 ## Include a figure